basarat/demo-typestyle/06-classes/script.md

 # Compose CSS classes using TypeStyle

 > We will demonstrate composing classes using the utility classes function. `classes` is also what we recommend for theming.
+Using pure CSS classes means that the component consumers are free to customize the component using any technology (not just TypeStyle). `classes` is also what is recommended for conditionally applied TypeStyle CSS class names.

 We have simple React Application that renders a div with a generated className to the dom.